pahanini/yii2-neat-cache/README.md

 ### MutexDependency

 For example you need prevent simultaneous calls of heavy function.
-Even if the function result is cached at the moment cache expired there is a chance what two apache workers will call this function twice or even worse.
+Even if the function result is cached at the moment cache expired there is a chance that two apache workers will call this function twice or even worse.

 First step to prevent this behavior is to prepare chained dependency with dependOnAll property set to false.